Shortstack Mississippi

 Kalesnikoff Mass Timber

-Kalesnikoff is vertically integrated, meaning they manage their own forestlands, own their own mill and utilize their own lumber in their Cross Laminated Timber (CLT) and Glulam Beams.
-While they are located in Canada, it’s important to remember to use a bio-regional lens for issues such as wildfires and the smoke they produce, disease outbreaks, and pests, which do not stop at any border.
-Due to their openness and generosity - and because they are vertically integrated - Kalesnikoff provides a unique opportunity for timber traceability and transparency.
-They willingly provided the wood sourcing transparency for the Shortstack project with no direct financial benefit or project requirements.
-This sort of transparency changes the way projects engage with wood markets, and is critical for helping to foster a meaningful relationship between our forests and the communities they supply.
+Kalesnikoff is vertically integrated, meaning they manage their own forestlands, own their own mill and utilize their own lumber to manufacture Cross Laminated Timber (CLT) and Glulam Beams.
+Due to their openness and generosity - and because they are vertically integrated - Kalesnikoff provides a unique opportunity for regional timber traceability and transparency.
+They willingly provided wood sourcing transparency for the Shortstack project, with no direct financial benefit or project requirements.
+This sort of transparency changes the way projects engage with wood markets, and is critical for a meaningful relationship between our forests and the communities they supply.
+Their location in our PNW bio-region reduces costs and emissions for sourcing wood, and promotes regional ecological goals like clean water, reduced fire risk, and pest control.

 The final product: